Eros-Team/ErosTeam/README.md

-# Eros.github.io
+# Eros
 The official website of Eros.
-Eros is a family and a team of MineCrafters.
+Eros is a team of MineCrafters.
 Eros started it's journey on BedCraft.
 BedCraft is a Bangladeshi Minecraft Server.

 - Developed by etacre
 ### Licensed under MIT